 A bus service operates each morning and afternoon between Clotherholme Road and Church Lane.
 This is run independently of the school and is a public service bus for which there is a charge.

 The roads outside the schools can become extremely congested with traffic.
 Wherever possible, parents should bring children to school on foot.
 Please help us to keep your children safe and respect the parking restrictions on the road and keep the bus bay clear.
 The school car parks should not be used to drop off or collect children, however permission can be arranged for parents and pupils who have a disability or where special circumstances apply.
 Please contact the school for more information.

 Pupils in key stage 2, whose parents give permission, may cycle to and from school or travel on scooters.
-There are cycle racks located in the front playground where bikes and scooters can be stored (please supply a lock and note that bicycles and scooters are left at the owner's risk.
+There are cycle racks located in the front playground at key stage 2 where bikes and scooters can be stored (please supply a lock and note that bicycles and scooters are left at the owner's risk.
 The school can accept no responsibility for loss or damage howsoever caused).
 We strongly suggest that parents consider their children's competency on bikes and scooters as well as their road sense before giving permission.
 We would like to see every child wearing a helmet please.

 All parents automatically become members of the Friends’ Association, who meet regularly to organise events.
 Some events are mainly social but many raise funds towards specific projects or items for the school.
 Information regarding meetings can be obtained from the school office.
 All parents are always welcome.